hr1shabh/blogs_ROR_server/README.md

 # README

 Completed all features till level 3.
-Also included every feature from level 5 except Revision history (Reading time can be calculated on fronend side).
+Also included every feature from level 5 except Revision history (Reading time can be calculated on frontend side).
 Figuring out level 4 for now.
 (Added features: Posts (drafts and published), Lists, Bookmarks)

 For testing code using Postman: